Lupon

-Lupon ([lʊˈpɔn]), officially the Municipality of Lupon (Lungsod sa Lupon; Bayan ng Lupon), is a 1st class municipality in the province of Davao Oriental, Philippines.
+Lupon ([lʊˈpɔn]), officially the Municipality of Lupon (Lungsod sa Lupon; Bayan ng Lupon), is a municipality in the province of Davao Oriental, Philippines.
 According to the 2020 census, it has a population of 66,979 people.

 Lupon is said to have derived its name from the native word "naluponan", meaning a body of land accumulated at the mouth of a river resulting from years of continued accretion.
 The settlers shortened the word "naluponan" into what is called now "Lupon".
 This "naluponan" area was then applied to the mouth of the Sumlug river of Lupon municipality of today.